ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         ...
     };
 ```
-You can get more information regarding our `Request` at [[Custom Answers API|Custom-Answers-API]].
+You can get more information regarding our `Request` at [Custom Answers API](Custom-Answers-API#interfaces).

-In case the country is not determined we will use the global (world) CDN provider performance.
+In case the country is not determined we will use the global (world) CDN provider performance for the last hour.

 Now, let's get all CDN performances and apply the penalties.
 ```typescript